Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 Parametric Variation: Maxsurf is able to automatically iterate a model according to parameters that you set, such as to achieve a specific prismatic or block coefficient, or a given displacement, water plane area or wetted surface, etc. Restraints can be defined, such as to disallow changes to the sheer line, beam, draft, displacement, and any of the other parameters, as long as sufficient degrees of freedom remain to achieve the requested variations.
 This parametric variation capability allows one to create a family of 'candidate' hull shapes each having slightly different characteristics, which can then be analyzed as to their performance relative to each other, or to specifically stated design requirements.

 Analysis: Maxsurf provides upright hydrostatics analysis, instantly available within the program.
-A built-in fully programmable calculation sheet is also available, allowing nearly any parameter to be automatically calculated from the basic upright hydrostatic information, e.g. target sail area / VCG / Dellenbaugh Angle, optimum velocity / fuel capacity / endurance, etc. The model can be set to a variety of metric or imperial units without imposing any changes on the underlying geometry.
+A built-in fully programmable calculation sheet is also available, allowing nearly any parameter to be re-programmed and automatically calculated from the basic upright hydrostatic information, e.g. target sail area / VCG / Dellenbaugh Angle, optimum velocity / fuel capacity / endurance, etc. The model can be set to a variety of metric or imperial units without imposing any changes on the underlying geometry.
 This allows rapid switching between measurement systems during design development.

 Data Exchange: All Maxsurf modules share a common file format.
 As a result there are zero file translation issues when opening the Maxsurf model in any of the programs in the Maxsurf Suite.
+The Maxsurf model is opened directly by each of the software modules.

-In addition, Maxsurf / Hydrolink support 3D NURBS data import and export via IGES, IMSA NURBS, Fastship, and the Open NURBS *3dm format (Rhino).
-A host of CFD and hydrostatic analysis formats are also supported, including GHS, Autohydro NUSHALLO, etc. Maxsurf can use the DXF (AutoCAD) format to export 2D and 3D polyline, face or mesh geometry.
-Maxsurf can import background images for each view in the gif, jpeg, png, and bmp format.
+Data Export: Maxsurf and Hydrolink support 3D NURBS data export via IGES, IMSA NURBS, Fastship, and the Rhino Open NURBS *3dm format.
+A host of CFD and hydrostatic analysis export formats are also supported, including GHS, Autohydro NUSHALLO, etc. Maxsurf can export to 2D or 3D DXF polyline, face or mesh geometry (AutoCAD) to a high level of precision.
+Tabular data such as hydrostatics and surface areas can be directly copied from Maxsurf and pasted into Excel for further analysis.

 80' "FANTAIL STEAMER" Style Yacht as Viewed in Maxsurf - Click for Larger Image